-The speakers on this device is alright and is not something you would replace a set of speakers in your home for but it gets the job done.
+The speakers on this device are alright and are not something you would replace a set of speakers in your home for but it gets the job done.
 I was able to listen to some music without going nuts over the sound for an hour or two while testing YouTube, Netflix and so fore.

 Before we get onto this section I want to stress that this is NOT a gaming tablet nor do they market the tablet as so.
-This section is purely out of interest about doing what I could do on the Surface Pro.
-Secondly due to storage I used an external USB flash drive which sucked in terms of loading speed so count that in mind for my few comments below.
+This section is purely out of interest in doing what I could do on the Surface Pro.
+Secondly, due to storage, I used an external USB flash drive which sucked in terms of loading speed so count that in mind for my few comments below.

 The first game I tried playing was Rimworld.
 It worked fine on it … for a while until the game started to slow down massively.
 There are mods that you can download for Rimworld that removes a lot of the pawns but I never wanted to try it with that.

 Next, we had Crusader Kings II.
 At low speeds, the game wasn’t that bad but it ran a lot better on my Surface Pro.
 I was able to play one of my save files from the cloud saves where I formed Israel, made a custom empire called The Hebrew Empire and went around declaring wars on every Muslim nation next to me.

 The last game I tried was naturally Final Fantasy XIV which did work at quite a low frame rate (around 20-30fps).
 I was able to do this by turning down every single setting, lowering the number of objects I could see at once and setting the resolution down to VGA (640×480).
 I did not try any dungeons or raids as I simply could not connect my Xbox One Wifi Adaptor due to using the other USB port for the flash drive (and Bluetooth never worked on this controller although the device did see it).

 Out of interest I also tried the Stream in-house streaming or whatever it was called and it worked pretty well.
 Some hiccups here with the frame rate but it was playable.